 OP is the place to be!
 Our family loves the school staff.
 We are so happy that all the teachers are involved and have a positive approach to learning.
 Thankfully we moved to the right area of town to go here!

 Olde Providence Elementary is a public elementary school in Charlotte.
-The principal of Olde Providence Elementary is Ms Rachel McKenzie, who can be contacted at firstname.lastname@example.org.
-725 students attend Olde Providence Elementary and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-18% of the 725 students here get reduced lunch prices.
-The ratio of students to teachers at Olde Providence Elementary is 17:1.
+The principal of Olde Providence Elementary is Ms Rachel McKenzie, who can be contacted at email@example.com.
+725 students go to Olde Providence Elementary and are mostly Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+18% of the 725 students here have subsidized lunches.
+The student to teacher ratio at Olde Providence Elementary is 17:1.
 United Faith Christian Academy is one of the nearest elementary schools.